-Started in 1926, State Bank of the Lakes has $1 billion in assets as well as $906 million in deposits, ranking it as a medium-size bank.
-State Bank of the Lakes, whose headquarters are in Antioch, Illinois, has above-average access to customer service with all-day support available, great for getting help during the work week.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-With a commendable 4.3 stars out of 5, State Bank of the Lakes is a solid pick to be your bank.
-State Bank of the Lakes has a diverse array of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
+Started in 1926, State Bank of the Lakes has $1 billion in assets along with $906 million in deposits, ranking it as a medium-size bank.
+State Bank of the Lakes, whose headquarters are in Antioch, Illinois, has above-average access to customer service with all-day support available, which is helpful for those that work during typical customer service hours.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+With a commendable 4.3 out of 5 stars, State Bank of the Lakes proves it is a solid pick to be your bank.
+State Bank of the Lakes offers a diverse array of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
 State Bank of the Lakes has a fair savings rate; you can find higher rates with other banks.
-If you're looking for a checking account for everyday use, the bank's standard checking account does not have a monthly maintenance charge.
-Locating an institution with no-fee checking, in addition to a high savings APY is the best bet for gaining the most income on your deposits while having convenient access to your money.
+If you're interested in stress-free personal checking, State Bank of the Lakes's ordinary checking account does not have a monthly fee.
+Using a bank with no-fee checking and a high interest rate savings account is your best bet for accruing the most income on your deposits while maintaining convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-State Bank of the Lakes has a savings rate of 0.20%, which is poor as compared against the national average.
-State Bank of the Lakes's one-year CD earns at a rate of 1.36% and the five-year CD earns at a rate of 2.12%, while its highest-yielding money market account has a rate of 0.30%.
-Given State Bank of the Lakes's noncompetitive savings rate, you should consider taking a look at other banks for savings accounts.
+State Bank of the Lakes has a savings rate of 0.20%, which is poor in comparison to other U.S. banks.
+State Bank of the Lakes's one-year and five-year term lengths CDs earn at a rate of 1.36% and 2.12%, respectively, while its highest-yielding money market account has a rate of 0.30%.
+Given its poor savings rate, you should think about looking at the competition to open savings accounts.

 How State Bank of the Lakes's Savings Rates Compare

 State Bank of the Lakes is a brick-and-mortar bank, with nine total branches in Illinois and Wisconsin.
-It also offers access to mobile and web apps for simple access and banking on the go.
+With mobile and web apps, State Bank of the Lakes makes mobile banking easy, even on the go.
 It provides all-day customer service.
-State Bank of the Lakes's online and mobile banking services get poor scores from users.
-The State Bank of the Lakes mobile app has an overall rating of 2.8 out of 5 (out of 39 reviews on Apple and Android) compared to the national average of 3.8.
-State Bank of the Lakes's mobile app lets you control your funds by reviewing monthly statements, sending and receiving funds and reaching support representatives.
-State Bank of the Lakes receives a superb consumer satisfaction rating due to comparatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+State Bank of the Lakes gets inferior reviews from customers for its online presence.
+The State Bank of the Lakes mobile app scored a 2.8 out of 5 (out of 39 customer reviews on iOS and Android) compared to the national average of 3.8.
+You can use State Bank of the Lakes's app to manage your bank accounts by monitoring current statements, sending and receiving money and reaching support representatives.
+State Bank of the Lakes gets a superb consumer satisfaction score due to relatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-State Bank of the Lakes is currently a medium-size bank and manages $1 billion in assets and deposits totaling $906 million.
-Its Texas Ratio is 3.09%, denoting that the bank is in excellent financial condition and improbable to fail.
+State Bank of the Lakes is currently a medium-size bank owning assets totaling $1 billion and deposits totaling $906 million.
+It has an excellent Texas Ratio of 3.09%, denoting that State Bank of the Lakes is in excellent financial well-being and unlikely to fail.
 Additionally, State Bank of the Lakes is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis